Pole vault: Modern vaulting

 Today, athletes compete in the pole vault as one of the four jumping events in track and field.
 Because the high jump and pole vault are both vertical jumps, the competitions are conducted similarly.
 Each athlete can choose at what height they would like to enter the competition.
+Most pole vault competitions include warm-up periods or open practice jumps for an athlete waiting to jump for a certain amount of time after the event begins.
+Warm-up vaults are awarded if an athlete passes a certain number of heights, or does not jump for a certain amount of time.
 Once they enter, they have three attempts to clear the height.
 If a height is cleared, the vaulter advances to the next height, where they will have three more attempts.
 Once the vaulter has three consecutive misses, they are out of the competition and the highest height they cleared is their result.
 A "no height", often denoted "NH", refers to the failure of a vaulter to clear any bar during the competition.

 Once the vaulter enters the competition, they can choose to pass heights.
 If a vaulter achieves a miss on their first attempt at a height, they can pass to the next height, but they will only have two attempts at that height, as they will be out once they achieve three consecutive misses.
 Similarly, after earning two misses at a height, they could pass to the next height, where they would have only one attempt.

 An athlete passes the bar with the aid of a pole.